showbhitjain/showbhitjain/README.md

 ### 🦾 Obstacle Avoidance for Serial-Chain Manipulators
 📁 [Repository Link](https://github.com/showbhitjain/TUM_SJ_ObstacleAvoidanceLib)

-This project was developed as part of my Master’s thesis and implements static, dynamic, and self-collision avoidance for the Franka Emika Panda robot using a modular, real-time capable C++ framework.
+This project was developed as part of my Master’s thesis and implements static, dynamic, and self-collision avoidance for serial chain manipulators with revolute joints using a  C++ framework.
+The repository README includes links to the full thesis, presentation slides, technical brief, and experimental videos demonstrating the results.

 **✅ Publicly Testable (Offline):**
 - Static obstacle avoidance